abrachet/cplus/README.md

-Small aditions to the c language to make it more useable.
+Small aditions to the C language to make it more useable.
-Member functions for structs, templates and
+Member functions for structs, templates and other small quality of life improvements to the C language